sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ```
 ### 7. Apply the Batch Change

-Once ready to apply this Batch Change and create the PRs on your code host, run the following:
+Once ready to apply this batch change and create the PRs on your code host, run the following:
 ```python
 mutation ApplyBatchChange($BatchSpecID: ID!) {
   applyBatchChange(batchSpec: $BatchSpecID) {